mmshahria/GlassboardTech-API-Reference/Assets/PATCH Update an Asset by Id.md

-Partially modify existing asset records of an asset resource to the current user's data source based on the supplied `key:value` pairs in the JSON format.
-Supply the unique `assetId` in the path parameter to execute an partially update operation to a specific asset for the current user.
+Partially modify existing asset records of an asset resource to the current user's data source based on the supplied `key: value` pairs in the JSON format.
+Supply the unique `assetId` in the path parameter to execute a partial update operation to a specific asset for the current user.

+> PATCH is a method of modifying resources where the client sends partial data that is to be updated without modifying the entire data.

 # Parameters
 <strong> name* </strong> `string`